unjs/nitro/README.md

 > Build and deploy universal javaScript servers

-nitro provides a powerful build toolchain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to develop and deploy any javaScript server, anywhere!
+Nitro provides a powerful build toolchain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to develop and deploy any javaScript server, anywhere!

 <hr>

 <h3 align="center">🌱 nitro is young and under development</h3>

-🐛 Check [open issues](https://github.com/unjs/nitro/issues) for roadmap and known issues.
+🐛 Check [open issues](https://github.com/unjs/nitro/issues) for the roadmap and known issues.

 🎁 [Contributions](#-contribution) are more than welcome to improve documentation.